tcae/CryptoTimeSeries/README.md

 ## Entry points

-Following the DrWatson approach, each module is located in the src folder and has a corresponding '_test' unti test in the test folder.
+Each module is located in the src folder and has a corresponding '_test' unti test in the test folder.

-- Main module is [Trade](src/trade.jl), which runs a tradeloop but uses trade rules from TradeRules
+- The main module is [Trade](Trade/src/Trade.jl) that is setup via [trade_test](Trade/test/trade_test.jl), which runs a tradeloop but applies [TradingStrategy](TradingStrategy/src/TradingStrategy.jl) to determine buy and sell actions
-- Machine learning is made available by [Classify](src/classify.jl).
+- Machine learning is made available by [Classify](Classify/src/Classify.jl).
 - [Targets](Targets/src/Targets.jl) provides target labels to train, evaluate and test machine learning approaches.
-- [Features](Features/src/Features.jl) provides features as input for machine learning.
+- [Features](Features/src/Features.jl) provides OHLCV derived features as input for machine learning and trading.
 - [Ohlcv](Ohlcv/src/Ohlcv.jl) provides means to get locally stored historic Open High Low Close Volume data.
-- [Exchange](src/exchange.jl) is the abstract layer to [MyBinance](src/Binance.jl)
+- [CryptoXch](CryptoXch/src/CryptoXch.jl) is the abstract layer to [Bybit](Bybit/src/Bybit.jl)
+- [Assets](Assets/src/Assets.jl) is selecting those assets from the exchange that are compliant to certain criteria that makes them a trading candidate.
-- [Config](EnvConfig/src/EnvConfig.jl) provides common configuratioin items, like the set of cryptos to use or common folders
+- [EnvConfig](EnvConfig/src/EnvConfig.jl) provides common configuratioin items, like the set of cryptos to use or common folders
+- [TestOhlcv](TestOhlcv/src/TestOhlcv.jl) provides periodic OHLCV patterns to test implementations.

-Scripts for investigations as well as the GUI are located in the scripts folder without a unit test
+Scripts for investigations as well as the GUI ([cryptocockpit](scripts/cryptocockpit.jl)) are located in the scripts folder without a unit test

 ## Under construction